jayprophit/cs50-Python/Python Documentation.md

 it automatically inserts a space for you

-Arguements
+Arguments
-is an input to a function that somehow influences its's behavior
+is an input to a function that somehow influences its's behaviour

 Parameters ()
 what you pass your argument inside to get an output